-Prerequisites: Graduate & Advanced Practice Core; clinical sequence One-nine Semester Variable Credits (Contact hours per week: Clinical 3-27)
+Prerequisites: Graduate & Advanced Practice Core; didactic and clinical sequence One-six Semester Variable Credits (Contact hours per week: Clinical 4-24)

 N6742 Advanced Clinical Practice: Adult/Gerontology Acute Care Nurse Practitioner Preceptorship

 This course focuses on the synthesis of theory and research into advanced clinical practice in the acute care setting.
 The emphasis is on holistic care in which physical, cultural, economic, and legal/ethical forces and resources of the individual/family/community are applied in case management.